This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Drink liquids to flush the contrast liquid from your body and prevent blood clots.
 Ask how much liquid to drink each day and which liquids are best for you.

 - Restart your blood thinners as directed.
-Your healthcare provider may tell you to start taking your blood thinners after your procedure or he may have you wait a few days.
+Your healthcare provider may tell you to start taking your blood thinners after your procedure or he or she may have you wait a few days.

 Follow up with your healthcare provider as directed: